tsgates/arch-wiki-markdown/wiki/Fstab.md

 /var/run.
 Do NOT use it on /var/tmp, because that folder is meant for temporary files that are preserved across reboots.
 Arch uses a tmpfs /run directory, with /var/run and /var/lock simply existing as symlinks for compatibility.
-It is also used for /tmp in the default /etc/fstab.
+It is also used for /tmp by the default systemd setup and does not require an entry in /etc/fstab unless a specific configuration is needed.

 Note:When using systemd, temporary files in tmpfs directories can be recreated at boot by using tmpfiles.d.